CS 141 Lab 0 -- Installing Ruby

 - Get to the Finder by clicking its icon

 all the way to the left, or cmnd-tab and select that icon.
-You should see your login name in the title bar.
+You should see your login name in the title bar next to a little house.

-- Navigate to your home directory on the network server
+- Mount your home directory on the network server

 - Go to Examples Presented in Class